 6. Privileged Account Abuse

-• Unnecessary access to sensitive information,
+• Unnecessary access to sensitive information

-• Modifying audit trails, and
+• Modifying audit trails

-• Privileged account access sharing.
+• Privileged account access sharing

-According to Ponemon Institute research, success in monitoring administrative users requires, among other factors:
+Success in monitoring administrative users requires, among other factors:

-• Network intelligence technologies,
+• Network intelligence technologies

-• Ability to remediate admin access in case of abuse,
+• Ability to remediate admin access in case of abuse

-• Built-in accountability in access governance.
+• Built-in accountability in access governance

 7. User Reports